 (a) The Rhode Island department of health shall coordinate the system of early childhood home-visiting services in Rhode Island and shall work with the department of human services and department of children, youth and families to identify effective, evidence-based, home-visiting models that meet the needs of vulnerable families with young children.

-(b) The Rhode Island department of health shall implement a statewide home-visiting system which uses evidence-based models proven to improve child and family outcomes.
-Evidence-based home-visiting programs must follow with fidelity a program model with comprehensive standards that ensure high-quality service delivery, use research-based curricula, and have demonstrated significant positive outcomes in at least two (2) of the following areas:
+(b) The Rhode Island department of health shall implement a statewide home-visiting system that uses evidence-based models proven to improve child and family outcomes.
+Evidence-based, home-visiting programs must follow with fidelity a program model with comprehensive standards that ensure high-quality service delivery, use research-based curricula, and have demonstrated significant positive outcomes in at least two (2) of the following areas:

 (1) Improved prenatal, maternal, infant, or child health outcomes;

 (2) Improved safety and reduced child maltreatment and injury;

 (4) Enhanced early childhood development (social-emotional, language, cognitive, physical) to improve children's readiness to succeed in school.

 (c) The Rhode Island department of health shall implement a system to identify and refer families prenatally, or as early after the birth of a child as possible, to voluntary, evidence-based, home-visiting programs.
 The referral system shall prioritize families for services based on risk factors known to impair child development, including:

 (2) History of prenatal drug or alcohol abuse;

 (3) History of child maltreatment, domestic abuse, or other types of violence;

 (5) Reduced parental cognitive functioning or significant disability;